thomasbuilds/start-oauth/README.md

 ```

 The package doesn’t provide the session management.
-This provides you complete control over redirections and you can seamlessly integrate multiple authentication methods sharing the same logic.
+This gives you complete control over redirections and you can seamlessly integrate multiple authentication methods sharing the same logic.

 ## Contributions